-Invited for Revise and Resubmit at the Review of Financial Studies.
+Invited for Revise and Resubmit at the Review of Asset Pricing Studies.

 Abstract: The predominant explanation for arbitrage crashes is a lack of investor capital to exploit mispricing.
 This paper shows that slow-moving capital is only partially responsible for the past arbitrage crashes in the convertible bond market.
 Even when convertible bonds were severely underpriced, some investors continued to buy strictly dominated straight bonds from the same issuers.
 Our findings suggest that both market segmentation and slow-moving capital obstructed the recovery from the arbitrage crashes.
 Furthermore, exploiting the market segmentation with a long/short trading strategy provides positive abnormal returns after accounting for transaction costs.

 "Personal Taxes and Corporate Cash Holdings" (with Kristian Miltersen and Ramona Westermann).

 Abstract: Dividends are taxed at the personal level, but injecting funds into firms does not offer the symmetric tax benefit.
 Hence, there is a personal tax saving incentive to retain cash in the firm.
 We develop a corporate finance model of liquidity management, in which the firm’s liquidity policy trades off precaution and saved personal taxes against agency and corporate tax costs.
 The model implies that the tax saving motive is substantial and increasing with the dividend tax rate.
 Consistent with the model, we show empirically that, after the 2003 dividend tax cut, affected firms reduced their cash accumulation.

 "Dealer Networks and the Cost of Immediacy" (with Thomas K. Poulsen and Obaidur Rehman).